duffn/dumb-password-rules/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - The username is the cell phone number (easy to get)
-- The company creates a 9 character password for you
+- The company creates a password between 8 and 12 characters for you
 - Password must contain at least 1 capital letter and no special characters

 |Telcel|